samwincott/team_game/README.md

 ### memory.py
-This is the dictionary for all time slots from the night before
+This is the dictionary for all time slots from the night before.
 - item_variable
     - id - id of the time slot
     - name - name of the time slot
     - description - a description of what happened in this time
     - location - where you were in this time slot
 More attributes need to, and will be, added to this.

+### game.py
+This file is currently a direct copy of the template 2 game file, this needs work.

+### map.py
+This file is a map of the locations in your world.